Much ado about no offset -- Characterising the anomalous multiple-image configuration and the model-driven displacement between light and mass in the multi-plane strong lens Abell 3827: Optimum feature matching

 As in previous works, we start to find robust corresponding features in images~1--3 and extend our process to images~4 and 5 only afterwards.
 But, we also support this process in Section~\ref{sec:impact_number} by showing that the local lens properties do not significantly depend on the choice of multiple images to be analysed.

-Based on all objects identified in the multiple images via the persistence pipeline of Section~\ref{sec:brightness_feature}, all possible combinations of features based on these objects could be inserted into \ptmatch and the quality-of-fit criteria ranked.
-Since run-times of \ptmatch are of the order of fractions of a second, systematically ranking all options is computationally feasible.
-We restrict our systematic testing to a subset of all options that are physically plausible, meaning, a few hundred matchings that create similar feature matchings as observed in CL0024 (Fig.~\ref{fig:A3827_CL0024}, left) or a similar one to those of previous works on A3827.
+Based on all objects identified in the multiple images via the persistence pipeline of Section~\ref{sec:brightness_feature}, all possible combinations of features based on these objects could be inserted into \ptmatch and the quality-of-fit criteria, \comm{$\chi_{\rm red}$, $n_{\rm s}$, and the widths of the 1$\sigma$-confidence bounds of the $f$- and $\boldsymbol{g}$-values (see Section~\ref{sec:constraining_local})}, ranked.
+Since run-times of \ptmatch are of the order of fractions of a second, systematically ranking \comm{all possible combinations} is computationally feasible.
+We restrict our systematic testing to a subset of \comm{those combinations} that are physically plausible, meaning, a few hundred matchings that create similar feature matchings as observed in CL0024 (Fig.~\ref{fig:A3827_CL0024}, left) or a similar one to those of previous works on A3827.
 In this way, the quality-of-fit criteria (QFC) can still be evaluated alongside visual inspection of the individual feature matchings and a deeper understanding of the impact of relationship between feature positions and local lens properties can be gained.